Multiple Sclerosis Fellowship

 By the end of your fellowship, you must present your results at a scientific meeting in the form of a poster, a platform presentation, or via publication in a peer-reviewed journal.
 Fellows also have supervised clinical time at the Multiple Sclerosis Comprehensive Care Center.

 Eligible candidates must have completed an Accreditation Council for Graduate Medical Education–accredited neurology residency training and hold a valid New York State license or limited permit to practice medicine in the state of New York.

-Interested applicants should email their CV and a brief statement of interest to Dr. Kister, fellowship director, at email@example.com, and Luisa Gutierrez, program coordinator, at firstname.lastname@example.org.
+Interested applicants should email their CV and a brief statement of interest to Dr. Kister, fellowship director, at firstname.lastname@example.org, and Kimberly Kaloroumakis at email@example.com.

 We also require three letters of recommendation to be emailed or mailed to us at the following address: